clem0316/clem0316/README.md

 * 🌍  I'm based in Paris and Toulouse
 * ✉️  You can contact me at [clementbadin@gmail.com](mailto:clementbadin@gmail.com)
-* 🧠  I'm actually learning TypeScript, React
+* 🧠  I'm actually learning TypeScript and C#